The Best TV Shows on NHK G

 Every NHK G Show Ranked From Best To Worst

-With its programming history stretching from 1961 to 2007, NHK G offers an impressive lineup of over 20 shows.
-Among NHK G’s finest offerings are Musume to Watashi and Ashita no Kaze, which debuted in 1961 and 1962, respectively.
-Stay up-to-date with over 20 of NHK G’s elite series, with our list refreshed for April 2025.
+A broadcaster of distinction, NHK G has aired more than 20 shows between 1962 and 2009.
+Among NHK G’s finest offerings are Ashita no Kaze and Uzushio, which debuted in 1962 and 1964, respectively.
+Stay up-to-date with over 20 of NHK G’s elite series, with our list refreshed for May 2025.

 • Ashita no Kaze